Event Management

 Jessica Templeton, University of Greenwich, UK

-Aaron Tham, University of The Sunshine Coast, Australia
+Aaron Tham, University of the Sunshine Coast, Australia

 Eleni Theodoraki, University of Dublin, UK